aholdahl/react-sample-project/README.md

     export default connect ()(App);

+In Terminal, enter the following commands:

+    npm run client

-If you see Hello from sampleReducer in the DOM console, you are ready to begin using Redux
+If you see sampleReducer: "Hello from sampleReducer" in the DOM console, you are ready to begin using Redux

 ### COMPONENTIZING REDUX

 In Terminal, type the following commands:

+    ctrl+C
     cd src
     mkdir redux
     cd redux